Trinity College Library

 Dating back to 1592, Trinity College Library is not only historic but is also the largest library in Ireland.
 Set on the college campus in Dublin city centre, the library is home to 5 million printed volumes as well as the Book of Kells.

-Dublin’s Trinity College Library, the largest library in Ireland, dates back to the establishment of the college in 1592.
-Today it has 5 million printed volumes with extensive collections of journals, manuscripts, maps and music reflecting more than 400 years of academic development.
+Dublin’s Trinity College Library has 5 million printed volumes with extensive collections of journals, manuscripts, maps and music reflecting more than 400 years of academic development.

 The most famous of its manuscripts, the Book of Kells and the Book of Durrow, were presented by Henry Jones, Bishop of Meath and former vice-chancellor of the university, in the 1660s.
 Other special collections include the Ussher Collection acquired in 1661 and the Fagel Colection of 1802.